 A couple ordered to pay substantial damages to a teenager who fell off one of their ponies are warning that the case will have serious repercussions for the horse industry.

-At the time, Aimee was a 17-year-old trainee at the couples yard in Cornwall.
+At the time, Miss Welsh was a 17-year-old trainee at the couple’s yard in Cornwall.
 She suffered serious head injuries when their nine-year-old pony, Ivor, reared, threw her off and fell on top of her (news, 28 June).

 In October last year, Judge David Tyzack QC said Ivor was a sensible horse with no history of misbehaviour or vice of any kind and dismissed claims that the Stokeses had been negligent.

-The judge considered she was competent to ride a sensible horse like Ivor and the Stokeses could not have forseen the accident.
+The judge considered Miss Welsh was competent to ride a sensible horse like Ivor and the Stokeses could not have forseen the accident.
 Nevertheless, he ruled that the Stokeses were strictly liable to pay compensation under the terms of the 1971 Animals Act.

 Read this news story in full in this week’s Horse & Hound (2 August, ’07), on sale now